 To help students decide on a subject for their biographies, you can think of some amazing women and have students choose randomly (think paper out of a hat), or you can assign a topic to your students too.

 It is beneficial to have a variety of books available for students to choose from.
-Having texts with women that students may not know much about will give them the opportunity to look through the books and choose someone that is intriguing.
-Reading a book before beginning their research is a great way to pique their interest while also introducing them to a variety of text.
+Displaying text with women that students may not know much about will give them the opportunity to look through the books and choose someone that is intriguing.
+Reading a book before starting their research is a great way to pique their interest while also introducing them to a variety of texts.
 This also introduces them to influential women they may not have heard of otherwise.

 The Joy of Publishing

 I love the researching and writing process, but I also really enjoy having students share their biography writing with each other.
 There is so much excitement when it comes time to share what they've learned!

 Not only are students excited to share their own work, but they love hearing about others' research and writing as well.
 Learning from their peers is the best opportunity for students to learn about important women throughout history.

 To celebrate the inspiring women and amazing writers in your class, you can have students share in groups, to the whole class, create a display or any other fun ways you like to share student writing.

 If you're not sure where to start with writing biographies about influential women, you can try a free biography writing project with your class.
 There are posters for biography writing & researching and kid-friendly search engines to use in the writing process.
 Your students will love using a writing process flipbook and publishing their paper with the illustration template too.